VickkyMama/GreenCheck-Plant-Disease-Detector-/README.md

 # 🍃 GreenChecker 🍃
 🍃GreenChecker is designed to make plant health detection accessible to everyone.
 Our AI doctor tool predicts the severity level of plant or tree health using colors (green, yellow, red) and provides access to tree associations and tree experts for emergencies.

-## 🍃Run Project in your Machine
+## 🍃Run Project on your local computer
-* Ensure Python is installed on your machine.
+* Ensure Python is installed
 * Install all dependencies using the command:
     `pip install -r requirements.txt`
 * Go to the `Flask Deployed App` folder.
-* Download the pre-trained model file `green-check-model.pth` from https://drive.google.com/file/d/1noblwUMQi9MDRJOgINJchXvkR38asjmA/view?usp=sharing
+* Download the pre-trained model `green-check-model.pth` from https://drive.google.com/file/d/1noblwUMQi9MDRJOgINJchXvkR38asjmA/view?usp=sharing
 * Add the downloaded file in `Flask Deployed App` folder.
 * Run the Flask app using below command `python app.py`